 4. Project Collaboration Software

 Streamline projects with a dedicated workspace for project teams to collaborate in one central location.
-Providing an online space promotes synergism of new teams materializing.
+Providing an online space promotes the synergism of new teams materializing.
 It adds a layer of security to ensure your projects are only accessible to those with proper authority.
 Remote managers can easily assign tasks to individuals and teams to promote accountability and improve efficiency.

 5. Provide Online Training